FrancoL42/FrancoL42/README.md

 ## About Me
 - Working with Java and Spring Boot
 - Experience building REST APIs and enterprise applications
-- Currently working on internal management systems
+- Focused on multi-tenant SaaS platforms and compliance / ISO management systems
+- Interested in clean layered architectures, data integrity, and auditable systems
 - Final-year Programming student

 ## Tech Stack